Curing a Yerba Mate Gourd

 The “curing” process has to be done only once when you first get a new gourd.

-The best and fastest way in our opinion is to fill your new gourd with almost boiling water (boiled water could crack the gourd), let the hot water sit for approximately 5 – 10 minutes.
-After this you may use a teaspoon and softly scrape the membrane out of the gourd under running water.
+The best and fastest way in our opinion is to fill your new gourd with almost boiling water (boiled water could crack the gourd), let the hot water sit for approximately 5 minutes.
+After this you may use a teaspoon and softly scrape any small remains of loose membrane the gourd may have under running water.
 If you have successfully removed the majority of the membrane you have completed the curing process.
-We strongly suggest you complete this process even if the inside of your new gourd looks pretty clean.
 If the inside of your new gourd has nothing to scrape out (many of our gourds are this way), just put hot water (not boiling) let it rest 3 min and rinse.